 Heart Failure/Transplantation (Dr. Daniel Jacoby, Director)

 This ACGME-accredited track is appropriate for individuals who wish to pursue academic careers in heart failure and transplantation.
-In addition to level 3 training in heart failure, fellows will identify a research mentor and project, to be conducted over a 2-year period.
+In addition to level 3 training in heart failure, fellows will identify a research mentor and project, to be conducted over a two-year period.

 Clinical Electrophysiology (Dr. Lynda Rosenfeld, Director)